jcdavison/rubyonrailstutor.github.io/_posts/2014-03-25-development-tools.md

 ### I've felt the same pain, I will help minimize it for you.

-I can guarantee there will be hassles and I can guarantee that I won't know everything, but this is where pro-coding starts and backyard coding stops.
+I can guarantee there will be hassles, I can guarantee that I won't know everything, I can guarantee that I will become part of the solution, not the problem.

 ### TAKE MAXIMUM OWNERSHIP OF YOUR MACHINE